chitayta/chitayta/_posts/2019-10-25-Don't-let-your-heart-overwhelm-your-mind.md

 The reason why I said this is a very good offer, not only the salary but also their works.
 The salary can be a good number for a one-year-after-graduation guy like me, you know.
 I might need have to take another 4 years working very hard with the current job to catch that dream number. :)
 Regarding the company, a product company.
 They have a software product/solution for automotive selling management.
-There're some reasons why I love working for a product company rather than software oursourcing.
+I used to work at a product company, so there're some reasons why I love working for a product company rather than software oursourcing.

 Of course, I didn't not accept the invitation immediately and promised to answer him back later when I can manage my current works.
 The biggest reason is the responsibility with the current works, I think, as a FrontEnd developer for a oursourcing project.